trdroid/Android-Examples/_misc/SDKCompatibility/README.md

 > <i> Target SDK Version </i>

-Target SDK specifies the API level that the app is designed to run on.
+Target SDK specifies the API level that the app is designed to run on and tested against.

-If an app is released for API level x and the Android OS has released API level y, where x < y, the new features of API level y are ignored and the app appears and behaves as it is still running on Android API level x.
+Apps with a certain target SDK are forward compatible with the future SDK versions of Android.
+If an app is released for API level x and the Android OS has released API level y, where x < y, Android ignores the new features of
+API level y and the app appears and behaves as if it is still running on Android API level x.

 Whenever there is a new version of Android (for eg. level y), the app has to be tested against it to see if it works as expected.